-Dato' Lee Foo San was appointed to the Board as an Executive Director on 21 May 1998 and was subsequently appointed as the Group Executive Chairman on 16 October 1998.
-He
+Group Executive Deputy Chairman and Chief Executive Officer Dato' Lee Foo San was appointed to the Board as an Executive Director on 21 May 1998 and was subsequently appointed as the Group Executive Chairman on 16 October 1998.
+He was re-designated as Group Executive Deputy Chairman and Chief Executive Officer on 26 June 2018.
+He is a member of the Risk Assessment/Management Committee.

+Dato' Lee is a self-made entrepreneur who has ventured into the business world since 1989.
 In 1998, he ventured into the automotive battery business.
 Over the years, he has been involved in the telecommunication and travel business and has gained vast exposure in the said fields.